gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 `DB_CORRUPT`, `BACKWARDS_MIGRATION`, `DB_DIVERGED`, `DB_DOWNGRADE_FAILED`,
 `DB_DOWNGRADED`, and `DB_MIGRATION_FAILED`.
 A seventh test seeds nothing —
-a genuinely healthy, unseeded first launch — and asserts every one of those same checks goes **red** against it (`getCoreModule().type` reports `"success"`, not `"error"`; `_STATUS_:DB_DOWNGRADED` is absent from a healthy boot's log).
+a genuinely healthy, unseeded first launch — and asserts every one of those same checks goes **negative** against it (`getCoreModule().type` reports `"success"`, not `"error"`; none of the six `_STATUS_:` events above appear in a healthy boot's log).
 This negative control is what proves the six tests discriminate a real failure state rather than passing by construction — a version of this suite whose recovery assertions were unconditionally true would still fail this one.

 Two further tests click a real recovery-screen button rather than only asserting its presence: one drives "Restart" and confirms a brand-new OS